James C. McCann

 African history, environmental history, agricultural history, health and agro-ecological change

-Prof. James McCann, a well-known scholar on the history of the food, ecology, and agriculture of Africa, was appointed Director, ad interim, of the Frederick S. Pardee Center for the Study of the Longer-Range Future in August 2011.
+Prof. James McCann, a well-known scholar on the history of the food, ecology, and agriculture of Africa, and served as Director, ad interim, of the Frederick S. Pardee Center for the Study of the Longer-Range Future from August 2011 until May 2013.
 He joined the faculty of Boston University in 1984, and served as Director of the African Studies Center from 1992 through 2005.
 He is a Professor of History.

 Prof. McCann is author of Maize and Grace: Africa’s Encounter with a New World Crop (2005); Green Land, Brown Land, Black Land: An Environmental History of Africa (1999); People of the Plow: An Agricultural History of Ethiopia (1995); From Poverty to Famine in Northeast Ethiopia: A Rural History (1987).